returaxel/Console-Coding-babysteps/courseplan.md

 		- str
 		- int
 		- float
+		- complex

 	# Assignments:

-	DEMO: Write a program that asks for your name and prints it out to the screen with a greeting.
+	DEMO: Write a program that concatenates your first and last name with a domain.
-	DEMO: Write a program that concatenates your first and last name with a provided email domain.
+	DEMO: Write a program that concatenates your first and last name with your birthday

-	Assignments:
-	Replicate from DEMO.

-## Session 2: logic control flow
+## Session 3: logic control flow

 	* logical operators
 		- logical operators: